Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Discussion

 Currently, our RePR model has been designed to prevent the CF that occurs while learning a sequence of tasks, without using real data.
 However, our implementation still stores a limited amount of real data from the current task in an experience replay.
 This data is used to prevent the CF that occurs while learning a single task.
 We believe this was acceptable as our goal in this research was to prevent the CF that occurs from sequential task learning (without using real data) and consequently, this real data was never used to prevent this form of CF. In future work we wish to extend our model by further modifying pseudo-rehearsal so that it can also prevent the CF that occurs while learning a single reinforcement task.

-One limitation of our model is that it currently assumes the agent knows when a task switch occurs.
-However, in some use cases this might not be true and thus, a task detection method would need to be combined with RePR.
 In this paper, we chose to apply our RePR model to DQNs.
 However, this can be easily extended to other state-of-the-art deep reinforcement learning algorithms, such as actor-critic networks, by adding a similar constraint to the loss function.
-We chose DQNs for this research because the value function and policy function were combined, allowing our results to clearly display when both the policy and value function are retained by producing high scores during testing episodes.
-Future research could investigate the advantages of retaining the value function, such as allowing a task which has only been partially learnt to continue to be learnt without disruption.
+We chose DQNs for this research because their Q-values contain both policy and value information whereas Actor-Critics produce policy and value information separately.
+Although our research suggests that it is easier for the LTM system to retain solely the policy, the policy does not contain information about the expected discounted rewards (i.e. the value) associated with each state which is necessary to continue learning an already seen task.
+Future research could investigate whether the expected discounted rewards can be quickly relearnt with access to the retained policy, or whether it should also be retained by the LTM system to continue reinforcement learning without disruption.